-HL utilise the RSP (Retail Service Provider2) system which facilitates best execution for the majority of clients' orders, prioritising the likelihood of execution at the best price and costs.
+HL utilise the RSP (Retail Service Provider1) system which facilitates best execution for most client orders, prioritising the likelihood of execution at the best price and costs.
 Where best execution cannot be achieved through the RSP, HL will generally prioritise price and speed together.
 However, the other execution factors including cost, size and likelihood of execution and settlement will still be considered.